 Sophie was a Modern Apprentice who had recently joined the company in the Information Technology Support Systems sectim.
 She had left school with at S6 with Highers and went on to university, but after a short while it became apparent that she really wanted a career where she could learn and develop whilst in employment.
 Having left university, she discovered the MA opportunity at Canon Medical.
 She is thoroughly enjoying her time there and is learning from hands-on experience.
 Team members provide a variety of perspectives which add to the richness of being part of the network.
 Sophie will gain qualifications whilst working, along with the experience and all the benefits that being in employment gives.

 Career developments and careers implications

 There are no wrong paths, and the examples people shared of their education, training and experiences were unique.
 A degree in stem subjects would be useful, the ability to acquire software experience and applications are essential in this fast-paced and moving environment.
 The fusion of biology and computer science is a definite advantage.
 Significantly the meta skills required were very important for all employees when creating life changing technologies.
 One example given of transferable skills was a person who studied animation technology at degree level, who was then able transfer to work using imaging technology.
 At first glance this may have not seemed compatible, but it worked, for both the employee and the company.

 New courses and career paths will increasingly be forged.

 Many of the employees at Canon Medical are STEM ambassadors and give their time to working with schools and encouraging students using a variety of activities to foster interest in science and allied careers.
 The other people on the placement were teachers involved with stem, all of whom had amazing scientific backgrounds, knowledge and an enthusiasm to share and inspire students in their subject disciplines.
 Experiences were shared, and interesting ideas developed.

-Find out more when we publish Part 2 of Sue's guest blog in the coming weeks.
+Read Part 2 of Sue's guest blog here.